louismullie/temp-data/markdown_final/ada7c5f0-e01f-1dfa-cdc4-9adb7c50a0d8.md

 ### Chronic myeloid leukemia, version 2.2024, NCCN clinical practice guidelines in oncology [^f8484a59].
 Journal of the National Comprehensive Cancer Network (2024).
 High credibility.

 NCCN CML — Mutation-directed recommendations update states that bullet 3 now adds: "Select BCR::ABL1 kinase domain mutations may be more sensitive to certain TKIs based on the IC50 values.
-See Discussion."
+See Discussion".

 ---